Effective learning is based around 3 essential elements:

 Children who are more confident in their own learning abilities learn at a greater pace and more effectively.
 They find learning and challenge more enjoyable and are able to perform better in tests or external examinations.
 Over the past 18 months, the school has been developing a system that builds these learning behaviours right from Nursery.

 If you wish to know more about Building Learning Powers at Barley Croft, please see the attached information.

 As well as this using this thematic approach to drive enquiry, we also ensure our children have the opportunity to choose to learn in different ways.
 We know that all children are unique and have different learning styles and how they can demonstrate this learning can depend on so many factors!
-As such, it is essential to create a learning environment that can respond to the learning demands that our children make.
+As such, it is essential to create a stimulating environment that can respond to the learning demands that our children make.
 They can therefore make choices between sitting on a chair at a desk, standing at a high 'bar' style table, sitting in individual space, group space, lay on the floor, sit on a sofa....the list is endless and we put no limits on how a child may choose to express their learning.

-As a result of these environmental elements, the role of the teacher at times can be different to the traditional 'instructor'.
-Our teachers purposefully and skilfully allow our children to reflect on their learning, and lead them to make connections between prior and new knowledge.
+As a result of these environmental stimuli, the role of the teacher at times can be different to the traditional 'instructor'.
+Our teachers purposefully and skillfully allow our children to reflect on their learning, and lead them to make connections between prior and new knowledge.
 The role of the teacher becomes that of a learning facilitator - where they plan and develop the required skills and opportunities to apply this new learning.

 We believe that the key to successful learning is embedded in curiosity, taking risks, determination and resilience; characteristics needed by both the children of today, and their teachers.

 Our photo gallery below shows practical examples of our work to facilitate this.